HenrySeed/HA-AppleTV-Remote-Card/README.md

 A very simple `picture-elements` YAML config with custom images to match the built in IOS remote

 ## Features

 -   Power on and Power off with the same power button
 -   Play/Pause with one button
 -   Styled directly on the latest IOS remote UI
 -   Back button to redirect home if you use this in a stand a lone dashboard
 -   Hold the Home button and release to open the control centre just oike on the physical remote
+-   Options for both "plus-minus" and VOL up down volume rockers
+-   Optional back button

 ![Both types of Volume](https://github.com/HenrySeed/HA-AppleTV-Remote-Card/blob/main/eithor_or.png?raw=true)